fuqi-jia/Splitwise-MILP/README.md

 The Splitwise-like algorithm using MILP encoding.
 The Splitwise app can be found at https://www.splitwise.com/.

 ## Motivation
 I wrote a Splitwise algorithm using MILP encoding.
 During our trip to Yosemite (2024/08/16 - 2024/08/18), my senior recommended this app to split costs.
 I became very curious about its algorithm.
 So, I implemented a Splitwise-like algorithm based on MILP encoding (NP-Complete).
-Of course, you could also use LP encoding (which has P algorithms), but that would yield an approximately optimal solution.
+Of course, you could also use LP encoding (which has P algorithms), but that sometimes would yield an approximately optimal solution.

 ## How To Run